 Even at the black glass level, the signal counts are not 0 but typically are still a few hundred signal counts to there is measurement sensitivity and linearity right down to 0% reflectance.

 I would disagree with the statement that a* is unaffected by L*.
 It's exactly the opposite.
 While L*, a*, b* are orthogonal to each other as color scale coordinates, they are also highly correlated.
 That is, in theory, as all colors become darker and darker with increasing absorbance, the L*, a* and b* values all approach 0, a perfect black of 0% reflectance.

-So, measurement down to L* = 0, a* = 0, b* = 0 is possible but the question to your customer is, are they getting meaningful results in terms of product quality in this dark and murky area of color space in the L* = 0.5 to 3.0 range?
+So, measurements down to L* = 0, a* = 0, b* = 0 are possible but are the results meaningful in terms of product quality in this dark and murky area of color space (i.e. L* = 0.5 to 3.0 range)?
 Is this the normal range of their dyed hair lots (natural black hair is seldom this dark)?
 Are poor lots higher in L*?
 We can measure in that dark area of color space but are the values meaningful in terms of product quality?